zspringer/Music-Is-Fun/readme.md

 You are now being tasked with handling the data that comes back from the service after clicking the `Get Music` Button.

 The first thing to focus on will be adding the correct information to the screen.
-You will be doing this through the `drawSongs` function that has already been setup in app.js
+You will be doing this through a `drawSongs` function that will need to be setup in itunes-controller.js

-> Notice that `drawSongs` is accepting an argument called `(songList)`
+> Your `drawSongs` function will need to accept a parameter of songs maybe call it called `(songList)`

 > The `songList` is an `array` of `objects` where each `object` is a song as illustrated below